elegos/bike-sensors-logger/README.md

 | PCB Schematic     | OBD II Transreceiver | To be reviewed | CAN bus transreceiver to talk with the OBD II's CAN data interface.
 Enhanced with a CAN_H / CAN_L termination check and automatic application if required during startup phase. |

+### Dev 3

+- Added OBD II port + relative transreceiver and connections between the two and the microcontroller.

 ### Dev 2

 - Added GNSS (GPS, GLONASS, Galileo, Beidu) module